 EZ Smile only requires one photo check-in — at the midway point of your treatment.
 This approach is not nearly as robust as in-person support, but even limited remote oversight can offer up some peace of mind.
 If anything seems off, EZ Smile’s team can catch it at the midway point and course correct.

 Byte cuts their aligners straight across your gums, while EZ Smile trims theirs to fit each customer’s unique gum line.
 While many people say “scalloped” aligners like EZ Smile’s are more discreet, straight-cut aligners can grip the gums, using that leverage to exert more force on the teeth.

-Both companies use some of the best software and 3D printing technology on the market.
-However, only Byte provides customers with the HyperByte — a handheld device that uses gentle micropulses to ensure a more comfortable aligner fit and induce faster teeth shifts for some customers.
+Both companies use the latest software solutions and 3D printing technology to produce their aligners.
+However, only Byte provides customers with the HyperByte — a handheld device intended to reduce discomfort and accelerate tooth movement.
 Byte also designs their aligners with a software called Smile Science, which considers all your facial features when crafting your perfect smile.
 EZ Smile’s software still creates effective aligner plans, but it’s not quite as comprehensive.